gurnec/btcrecover/docs/INSTALL.md

         Win32\Release\v120\dynamic\libsodium.dll
         x64\Release\v120\dynamic\libsodium.dll

     Choose either the 32-bit version (the first one above) or the 64-bit version (the second) to match the version of Python that you've installed.
+Note that the 64-bit version is recommended if it's supported by your computer (it is approximately 35% faster than the 32-bit version).

  4. Copy the chosen `libsodium.dll` file into your `C:\Python27` directory, and rename it to `sodium.dll`

- 5. Download and install the “Visual C++ Redistributable Packages for Visual Studio 2013” from Microsoft here: <http://www.microsoft.com/en-us/download/details.aspx?id=40784>
+ 5. Download and install the “Visual C++ Redistributable Packages for Visual Studio 2013” from Microsoft here: <http://www.microsoft.com/en-us/download/details.aspx?id=40784>.
+As above, you will need to choose either the 32-bit version or the 64-bit version to match the version of Python that you've installed.

 ##### Linux #####